LemonPepperSeasoning/neural-network-from-scratch/README.md

 mod model;
 use crate::model::Model;

-// this will create mlp with first layer having Input size 3, hidden layer (4, 4) and output size of 1 let model_a = Model::new(vec![3, 4, 4, 1]);
+// this will create mlp with first layer having Input size 3, 2 hidden layers both size of 4 and output size of 1 let model_a = Model::new(vec![3, 4, 4, 1]);
 ```